GrantS2S/website/content/help/setup/iq-retail.md

 - The user must have full admin rights.

-With these credentials, Stock2Shop will be able to integrate with iQ Retail and perform the following:
+With these credentials, Stock2Shop will be able to integrate with IQ Retail and perform the following:

 1. [Sync products](#sync-products)
 2. [Sync customers](#sync-customers)